(Editor's note: This session has moved online. We've updated this article to reflect a new date.)

 “When it comes to agile, everybody focuses on frameworks but what most organizations forget is that unless they push decision making down, they’re not going to get true agility.
 If those people aren’t empowered to make decisions, they’re not going to move as quickly,” says Dame.

 “Leaders don’t like to give up decision-making autonomy because it makes them feel vulnerable.”

-The Zeitspace session is about giving leaders the tools to build trust in their team when it comes to decision making.
-In that way, teams can apply agile to its full potential, says Dame.
+The Zeitspace session is about giving leaders the tools to build trust in their team members when it comes to decision making.
+In that way, teams can apply agile practices to its full potential, says Dame.
 As part of the session, Dame has planned an activity that will help build trust to push decisions down and is one that organizations can use again and again.

-Dame got into agile after he moved from a software engineering role into a product role.
+Dame got into agile after he moved from a software development role into a product role.
 He says he never saw the benefit of handing the baton over to different disciplines.
 “So I was doing agile before it was formal,” he says.

 “They see agile just as a practice, but it gives you the ability to harness change as a competitive advantage because companies that can rapidly learn what they’re building can be more successful giving their customers what they want,” he says.

 Dame has had to rapidly learn since he was a child.
 Born with cerebral palsy, Dame uses a power chair and grew up at a time when accessibility wasn’t built into the environment.

 “I had to learn to navigate the complexity of a world that wasn’t designed for me,” he says.

 He’s taken that life experience and applied it to his work.
 While most organizations may see agile as “something the tech nerds do,” says Dame, it’s more than that.
 It’s about learning quickly and applying that knowledge, much like Dame had to do growing up in his power chair.

 Learning is an important return on investment, he says.
 And that’s because customers are a fickle group.
 Loaded with options when it comes to products, they have little loyalty and change their products quickly because it’s easier to do so now, says Dame.